gofynd/fdk-client-swift/documentation/APPLICATION.md

 #### loginWithGoogleAndroid
-Login/Register with Google for android
+Login or Register using Google on Android

 ```swift
 user.loginWithGoogleAndroid(body: body) { (response, error) in